spike1292/rxjs-typescript-training/readme.md

 ## 02 - Maintain Interval State

-Currently the timer resets when it's restarted after a pause, this is ofcourse not the desired functionality.
+Currently the timer resets when it's restarted after a pause, this is of course not the desired functionality.
 After `switchMap`, use the `tap` [(docs)](https://rxjs.dev/api/operators/tap) operator to update a local variable which keeps track of the count state.
 Keep in mind we are not interested in the values that are emitted by the `timer` observable, but only use it to register ticks so we can update our state.

 After this step the counter should start counting up when you press `start`, pause on the current value when your click `pause`, and continue counting up after clicking `start` again.

+### 02-1 Interlude

+Answer the following question: **"What is wrong with the current implementation?"**

+> Discus your answer with the group

 ## 03 - Adding Structure